suzankarabakal/507_final_project/ReadMeData.txt

 /person/{actorID}/movie_credits
 /movie/{movieID}
 /movie/{movieID}/credits

+Each of these endpoints also need the api key parameter added to it with api_key={api_key} stuck on the end.

+/search/person also needs the additional parameter of the person's name you are searching as a string with query={name} stuck on the end after the api key.

 The Python requests library is used to send requests and retrieve data.
 I didn't cache the data.